 On November 4, 2022, the American Civil Liberties Union, on behalf of various public interest groups including the NAACP and the League of Women Voters filed suit in federal court for the Western District of Pennsylvania, No. 1:22-cv-339, against the Secretary of the Commonwealth and all 67 County Board of Elections claiming that the refusal to count ballots enclosed in outer envelopes that are undated or wrongly dated mail-in and absentee ballots violates the materiality provision of the Civil Rights Act.
-The suit outlines the history of litigation in Pennsylvania state and federal courts on this issue.
-Plaintiffs assert one count that such refusal is a violation of the materiality provision of the Civil Rights Act and seek a declaration and injunctive relief.
 On November 21, 2023, the District Court held that excluding undated ballots violates the materiality provisions of the Civil Rights Act.
-A notice of appeal was filed with the Third Circuit and a threejudge panel of Circuit judges reversed the District Court decision concluding that the materiality provision applies only with respect to the voter qualification process during registration.
+A notice of appeal was filed with the Third Circuit and a three-judge panel of Circuit judges reversed the District Court decision concluding that the materiality provision applies only with respect to the voter qualification process during registration.
 The Third Circuit rejected the argument that the right to vote encompasses the right to have an undated or wrongly dated ballot count.
 Judge Shwartz issued a dissent arguing against this narrow reading of the materiality provision.
 The case was remanded back to District Court for the remaining claims.
-Plaintiffs then obtained leave to file an amended complaint adding a claim that the refusal to count timely-received ballots violates the First Amendment by imposing an undue burden on the right to vote.
+Plaintiffs filed a petition seeking a writ of certiorari with the U.S. Supreme Court, which was denied; the Third Circuit also denied requests for en banc review.
+Plaintiffs obtained leave to file an amended complaint adding a claim that the refusal to count timely-received ballots violates the First Amendment by imposing an undue burden on the right to vote.
 The RNC and York, Lancaster and Berks counties filed motions for summary judgment.
-While briefing is now complete, the parties have asked for a stay in the proceeding pending the outcome of Black Political Empowerment Project v.
-Schmidt, No. 283 MD 2024 (Pa.
-Commonwealth Ct.).
+Briefing is now complete.
+In a companion case also before the same district court judge, Eakin et al. v.
+Adams County Bd.
+Elections, et al., 22cv340 (W.D.
+Pa.), Plaintiffs sued all 67 county BOEs (but not the Secretary) claiming both a materiality violation and violation of the First and Fourteenth Amendments of the U.S. Constitution.
+While the Third Circuit's NAACP decision foreclosed the first claim, the Court on March 31, 2025 granted Plaintiffs' summary judgement motion finding the failure of the Boards to count undated or incorrectly dated but timely received mail ballots violated the 14th Amendment.
+The RNC filed a notice of appeal with the Third Circuit on April 2, 2025.
+The Third Circuit issued an expedited briefing schedule with all briefing to be completed by June 11, 2025 with disposition by June 29 but denied intervenor OAG's motion to stay the District Court's Order pending appeal.

 Voter Reference Foundation, LLC v.
 Schmidt, No. 24-cv-00294 (U.S.D.C., M.D.
-Pa)
+Pa.)